yyh-pc/LidarSLAM/README.md

 make install
 ```

-### Download LidarView pre-built binaries with SLAM

-Pre-build binaries of LidarView with this SLAM plugin are also available for download [here](https://drive.google.com/drive/folders/1etSkoaR_863MYyRNXgv6PFTiUcggBAcx?usp=sharing).
+The *LidarSlamPlugin* Paraview wrapping has been tested on Linux, Windows and OS X.

 ### Usage

 - Open ParaView
 - **Tools** tab > **Manage Plugins** > **Load New**
-- Browse to the `<install>/lib/` dir and select `libLidarSlamPlugin.so`
+- Browse to the `<install>/lib/` dir and select `libLidarSlamPlugin.so` or `LidarSlamPlugin.dll`
 - Load LiDAR frames and LiDAR calibration to use
 - Select the frames in the Pipeline Browser, instantiate a SLAM filter, and apply it.

 Currently, all features are not available in ParaView plugin.
 Features such as GPS/LiDAR calibration, pose graph optimization or temporal logging are only supported in ROS wrapping.
-However, ParaView plugin is useful to play with SLAM, load it in LidarView, and interactively try out parameters.
+However, ParaView plugin is useful to play with SLAM, interactively try out parameters, visualize and export results.

+### Use SLAM in LidarView

 This *LidarSlamPlugin* is natively included in [LidarView](https://www.paraview.org/lidarview/).
 For more detailed information on how to enable and use SLAM filter in LidarView, see [paraview_wrapping/doc/How_to_SLAM_with_LidarView.md](paraview_wrapping/doc/How_to_SLAM_with_LidarView.md).

+Pre-built binaries of LidarView with this SLAM plugin are available for download [here](https://drive.google.com/drive/folders/1etSkoaR_863MYyRNXgv6PFTiUcggBAcx?usp=sharing).